 things high and low: the sweetness of His laws;

 the date when I shall die; a running count

 of berries bagged and labelled with the year.

 Let’s lift with fingertips their feathered dead

 of many mansions, seat them at high windows,

-dry and comb their plumage, bring them meals
+dry and comb their plumage for no cause.

-If it were not so, I would have told you.
+If it were not so, he would have told us.